UWCS/rs118/src/chip8.md

 rs118-chip8 = "0.1.0"
 ```

-Take a look at the `chip8_base` library that the `rs118-chip8` crate exposes, the documentation for it is available on [docs.rs](LINK).
+Take a look at the `chip8_base` library that the `rs118-chip8` crate exposes (the crate name and library name are slightly different, but don't worry about that too much, it's just a quirk of how I've written the crate). the documentation for it is available on [docs.rs](LINK).
 We can see that it exposes two type aliases, `Display` and `Keys`, and also an `Intepreter` trait.
 The idea is that you create your own interpreter by implementing the trait, and then the `run()` method will run it for you.
 This works because `run()` is written to accept any type that implements the `Interpreter` trait as an argument.

 There's 3 functions our own interpreter will need to provide for a complete trait implementation: